Sabotage of forestry machinery. Extracted from tvu.cl. (Agencia UNO, 2020).

 This is the first of a series of 3 articles which examine impacts of plantations over (1) population, (2) the environment and (3) the climate.
 While these domains are intertwined, this approach will help readers grasp not only the impacts, but also how they interact across different spheres, with the ultimate hope of contributing to the protection of forests.

-Please click con the buttons below to read each article.
+Please click con the buttons below to read each one of the three articles by Daniel Santander, or to download them in their entirety.

 Who burned Julia Chunil?